John Townshend, 4th Marquess Townshend

 Rear-Admiral John Townshend, 4th Marquess Townshend (28 March 1798 – 10 September 1863), known as John Townshend until 1855, was a British nobleman, peer, politician, and naval commander.

 Townshend was the son of Lord John Townshend, younger son of George Townshend, 1st Marquess Townshend.
 His mother was Georgiana Anne Poyntz.
-He served in the Royal Navy and achieved the rank of Rear-Admiral.
+His brother, Charles Fox Townshend, founded the Pop Society at Eton College.
+John Townshend served in the Royal Navy and achieved the rank of Rear-Admiral.
 Between 1847 and 1855 he also sat as a Member of Parliament (MP) for Tamworth.
 In the latter year he succeeded his first cousin in the marquessate and entered the House of Lords.

 Lord Townshend married Elizabeth Jane Crichton-Stuart, daughter of Lord George Stuart, younger son of John Crichton-Stuart, 1st Marquess of Bute, on 18 August 1825.
 They had five children: